Couple-Sync/CoupleSync/project_spec.md

 ### Description

-**Foodhunt makes dining out simple and fun for couples.
+**CoupleSync makes dining out simple and fun for couples.
 With just a swipe, partners can easily agree on a restaurant.
 Swipe "yes" or "no" on restaurant options until a mutual favorite is found, this helps the decision-making process and ensuring a delightful dining experience.**

 ### App Evaluation